 State of the art computer graphics software are introduced with respect to print, web and motion graphics.
 Introduction to typography, graphic layout/design fundamentals, web interface design and animation/motion principles and other computer graphics software applications.
 Following a fine arts approach students generate their own creative content for print and/or electronic publication.
 A minimum of 32-36 by arrangement lab hours are required.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 Transfer: CSU, UC.

-39954 MART 314 AA TTh 11:10-12:25 13-211 Lacefield 3.0 TBA Hours: By Arr 2.0 Hrs/Wk 13-211
+39954 MART 314 AA TTh 11:10-12:25 13-211 Lacefield 3.0 TBA Hours: By Arr 2.0 Hrs/Wk 13-211 MART 314 has a non-refundable materials charge of \$6.